-He has sponsored and helped enact legislation to extend and strengthen tenant protections; increase New York's commitment to energy efficiency, green energy and alternatives to fossil fuels; ensure equality in civil marriage laws; and improve ethical standards applicable to public officials and other government employees.
-He also passed legislation and negotiated a deal between the State and the City to create $200 million worth of new parkland and open space on Manhattan's East Side, including a mile-long esplanade from East 60th Street south to 38th Street, which will close the last major gap in the greenway circling the island, with no new City or State tax dollars.
-He sits on the Eastside Greenway and Parkland Board , which will oversee implementation of these projects.
-He is the co-author of the East River Blueway Plan, a community effort to improve public access and resiliency along the East River waterfront from 38th Street to the Brooklyn Bridge.
+In 2011, Brian passed legislation and negotiated a deal between the State and the City to create $200 million worth of new parkland and open space on Manhattan's East Side, including a mile-long esplanade from East 60th Street south to 38th Street, which will close the last major gap in the greenway circling the island, with no new City or State tax dollars.
+He sits on the Eastside Greenway and Parkland Board, convened to oversee implementation of these projects.
+He also commissioned, with then-Borough President Scott Stringer, the East River Blueway Plan, a community effort to improve public access and resiliency along the East River waterfront from 38th Street to the Brooklyn Bridge.

-Brian's work has earned him the League of Conservation Voters Eco-Star Award, among the highest ratings of any legislator each year from Environmental Advocates of New York, the City University of New York's Baruch College Legislator of the Year Award, the Samuel J. Tilden Club's Democratic Leadership Award, the Eleanor Roosevelt Democratic Club Award, and a perfect rating from the League of Humane Voters of New York City.
-He has been elected by his colleagues to co-chair State Legislators Against Illegal Guns, a bipartisan organization.
+Brian's work has earned him the League of Conservation Voters Eco-Star Award, top ratings each year from Environmental Advocates of New York, the City University of New York's Baruch College Legislator of the Year Award, the Samuel J. Tilden Club's Democratic Leadership Award, the Eleanor Roosevelt Democratic Club Award, and a perfect rating from the League of Humane Voters of New York City.
 He was reelected to his fifth term in the Assembly in November 2014 on the Democratic and Working Families lines, with 85% of the vote.

 You can use this site to keep up with Brian's work in Albany and in the community.
 Please sign up for email updates and consider supporting Brian by making a contribution.